ToasturBruh/gmod-tb-decal-repo/README.md

 # Rules for PRing decals
 > Your image MUST be less than 4096x4096 (you seriously shouldn't need anything above 1024x1024).
-> Exceptions may be made for long/wide decals, e.g. 256x4096.
+> Exceptions may be made for long/wide decals, e.g. 256x4096 but this is unlikely.

 > Railroad folders MUST be the railroad's reporting mark, real or fictional.